xiaoli-dong/nf-fluAB/README.md

 ### 1. Install Nextflow (>=21.10.3)

-Install **Nextflow** and any of the following for full pipeline reproducibility:
+Install **Nextflow** along with one of the following for full pipeline reproducibility:
 - Docker
 - Singularity
 - Podman
 - Shifter
 - Charliecloud

 You can follow the [Nextflow installation guide](https://www.nextflow.io/docs/latest/getstarted.html).
 Conda can also be used to install Nextflow and manage software within pipelines.
-However, using Conda is recommended only as a last resort; see the [docs](https://www.nextflow.io/docs/latest/usage.html#containerization) for more details.
+However, it is recommended to use Conda as a last resort.
+For more details, see the [Nextflow documentation](https://www.nextflow.io/docs/latest/usage.html#containerization).

 ### 2. Download the Pipeline and Test It